jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    user to specify a non-linear transformation as a pair of expressions (the first specifies the transformation for the x coordinate, the second for the y coordinate).
 These expressions may be fairly general functions of x and y.
-   See the :ref:`scripting page <scripting-alpha.NonLinearTransform>` for a description of the syntax.
+   See the :ff:func:`scripting page <NonLinearTransform>` for a description of the syntax.

 .. _elementmenu.Expand: